audiracmichelle/website/content/project/internal-project-02/index.md

 This was my favorite school project as a Master's student.

 ## Goal
-   - Discover differences between movie genres through their scripts
+   - Discover differences between movie genres using embeddings of words in movie scripts

 ## Duration
    - 1 month project